raxxcarandang/Cagbalete-Booking-System/README.md

 [Mauban Tourism Booking Website](https://www.maubantourism.com)

-Online Accommodation Booking system for Mauban Tourism that enhances the overall booking experience for tourists and provides a user-friendly platform for accommodation providers to manage their bookings.
+An online Accommodation Booking system for Mauban Tourism's Cagbalete Island that enhances the overall booking experience for tourists and provides a user-friendly platform for accommodation providers to manage their bookings.

 <img src="https://github.com/raxxcarandang/Cagbalete-Booking-System/blob/main/preview/preview.gif" />